Apr 8 2010

 Catlett’s work reflects a social and political concern that she shares with the Mexican muralists.
 Using her art to bring awareness to causes including the African-American experience and the plight of the lower classes, many of her works illustrate the diverse roles of women as mothers, workers, and activists.

-Catlett has received many awards including the Women’s Caucus For Art and has an honorary Doctorate from Pace University, in New York.
+Catlett received many awards including the Women’s Caucus For Art and has an honorary Doctorate from Pace University, in New York.
 She is represented in numerous collections throughout the world including the Institute of Fine Arts, Mexico, the Museum of Modern Art, NY, Museum of Modern Art, Mexico, National Museum of Prague, Library of Congress, Washington, D.C., and the Metropolitan Museum, NY.

 Berthe Morisot - Le Berceau (The Cradle) 18725.
 Berthe Morisot – January 14, 1841 – March 2, 1895: Born to a prosperous family in Bourges, Cher, France, Berthe Morisot was encouraged at an early age to become an artist and studied with neoclassical painter Geoffroy-Alphonse Chocarne.